ligato/site/content/cnf/cnf-def.md

 * __Stateless Configuration.__ CNFs operate in pods.
 Pods are durable, but if something breaks or new functions are needed, then pods can be torn down and a new instance started up.
 The dynamic nature of cloud native environments precludes centralized or stateful CNF configuration management.
 Instead, a stateless approach is employed where CNFs “watch” for and then process configuration updates stored in an external data store.
 Another lightweight option uses a service request to trigger a local gRPC call that pushes configuration state into the CNF data plane.

-* __Smaller footprint vis-a-vis physical or virtual devices.__ This reduces resource consumption, with the potential savings allocated to applications and/or infrastruction expansion.
+* __Smaller footprint vis-a-vis physical or virtual devices.__ This reduces resource consumption, with the potential savings allocated to applications and/or infrastructure expansion.

 * __Rapid development, innovation and immutability.__ CNF functions should run in user space where new features and innovations can be developed and applied.
 There is no need to interact with the linux kernel.

-* __Performance.__ Bypassing the Linux kernel has shown to increase performance.
-New CNFs are being developed to run in user space.
+* __Performance.__ CNF processing in user space, NIC hardware control, multi-core tuning and kernel bypass all contribute to maximum throughput and resource efficiency.

 * __Agnostic to host environments__.
 Bare-metal and VMs are the most common.
 Since VMs do not add value to CNFs, bare-metal could become the preferred host of choice.